Semi-quantitative mainstream method for estimating etCO2 value cannot be used for quantitative waveform display

 NIHON KOHDEN specification for TG-901T CO2 sensor kit shows even the specified low accuracy of CO2 measurement using semi-quantitative method no longer holds true once CO2 is present during the inspiration phase.

-Measurements are invalid when CO2 is present during inspiration, but CO2 is not measured during this period; so, how do you achieve certainty in measurements?
+Measurements are invalid when CO2 is present during inspiration, but the design does not measure CO2 level during this period

 Semi-quantitative methodology means cost-effective estimations and the design cannot be used in a general way, only on a selective basis with known risks